azwdevops/azwdevops/README.md

 ## Hi there 👋

-I'm a passionate Fullstack Engineer with over 3 years of experience in developing dynamic and responsive web applications.
+I'm Zachary, a passionate Fullstack Engineer with over 3 years of experience in developing dynamic and responsive web applications.
 My diverse skill set includes an understanding of both frontend and backend technologies, cloud infrastructure, and automation tools as below:

 ### 🚀 Development Technologies